VelascoSantiago/VelascoSantiago/README.md

 I’m currently working at **DiDi Food**, where I:

-- Automate workflows and integrate internal systems using tools like Python, Pandas, SQL, Google APIs, and Colab to streamline and connect data-driven processes.
+- Automate workflows and integrate internal systems using Python, Pandas, SQL, Google APIs, and Colab to streamline and connect data-driven processes.
-- Document and improve key operational processes to both maintain a stable workflow in a highly dynamic market and simplify operational work, enabling me to pursue new goals and internal projects.
+- Document and improve key operational processes to maintain stability in a highly dynamic market while simplifying day-to-day operations.
-- Test new developments and optimize SQL queries for massive datasets, turning complex analyses into valuable insights that are often hard to uncover.
+- Test new developments and optimize SQL queries for massive datasets, turning complex analyses into valuable insights.
+- Author Business Requirement Documents (BRDs), manage feature requests, and bridge the gap between operational needs and product development.
+- Thrive in dynamic, fast-paced environments by collaborating with cross-functional teams (Product, Ops, Marketing) and providing technical support across multiple areas.

 ---